lltfm/openness/README.md

 flow of truth which we do not fully understand.

-Openness is a way of being in the world, a philosophical lens, a secular & minimalist meta-spirituality, an open-source spiritual codebase, an [AI spiritual guide][1], a [method][5] for answering unanswerable questions, a vessel for emotional transformation and integration, a blank canvas for new forms to emerge.
+Openness is a way of being in the world, a philosophical lens, a secular & minimalist meta-spirituality, an open-source codebase, a [method][5] for answering unanswerable questions, an [AI guide][1], a "vessel" for emotional transformation and integration, a blank canvas for new forms to emerge.
 It seeks to integrate & express all experiences, thoughts & emotions, chosen & unchosen, desired & undesired.
 It pays particular attention to the uncomfortable, the shameful & the fearful.

 ## Works in this repository